Skip to Main Content

 Earned Paid Leave

 The State of New Jersey requires employers to provide earned sick leave to each employee working for the employer in the state.
 N.J.
-Stat. § 34:11D-2.
+Stat.
+Ann. § 34:11D-2.
 For every 30 hours worked, the employee shall accrue one hour of earned, paid sick leave.
 N.J.
-Stat. § 34:11D-2.
+Stat.
+Ann. § 34:11D-2.
 New Jersey employers must allow eligible employees to use up to 40 hours of earned sick leave in a benefit year for their own or their family members' mental or physical illnesses, injuries, other adverse health conditions, or preventive medical care; certain public health emergencies or dangers; school-related events or child-care meetings; and certain reasons related to their status or their family members' status as victims of domestic or sexual violence.
 N.J.
-Stat. § 34:11D-3.
+Stat.
+Ann. § 34:11D-3.

 Crime Victim Leave

 New Jersey employers must provide eligible employees with up to 20 days of unpaid crime victim leave during the 12-month period following an incident where they or their family members are victims of domestic violence or a sexually violent offense.
 N.J.
 Stat.
 Ann. § 34:11C-3.
+On May 6, 2024, Bill No. 3173 was introduced in the New Jersey Assembly.
+If passed, the legislation will expand the scope of crime victim leave to account for crimes involving military personnel.

 Emergency Response Leave